deniskirbaba/mathematical-modeling/README.md

-# mathematical-modeling
-Mathematical modeling course at ITMO university, second year.
+# Mathematical modeling
+In this course, work was done on modeling various systems

+Each folder contains a detailed description of the task, a file with solutions and the necessary resources